marsupialtail/rottnest/README.md

 # Rottnest : Data Lake Indices

-**Despite our affiliations, this is not an official Anthropic-supported project!** Please raise issues here on Github.
+**Despite our affiliations, this is not an official Anthropic or Bytedance supported project!** Please raise issues here on Github.

 You don't need ElasticSearch or some vector database to do full text search or vector search.
 Parquet + Rottnest is all you need.
 Rottnest is like Postgres indices for Parquet..